joemoose/psiops/docs/equipment.md

 - Personal protective system
 - Mission-specific equipment

 Details on each category follow.

 ## Inventory

 You have **12** inventory slots for carrying equipment: **two** in your hands, **four** on your body, and **six** in your rucksack.
 Inventory slots are abstract and can be rearranged.
 To use an item, place it in your hands; to wear it or keep it at the ready, place it on your body; the rest goes in your rucksack.

 The number of inventory slots each piece of equipment occupies depends on its size, bulk, or the number of hands required to use it effectively, as follows:

 - Items occupy **1** inventory slot unless otherwise specified.
 - Small items, such as grenades, can be bundled so that multiple units occupy **1** slot.
 If only one of the bundled items is carried, it still takes up **1** slot.
-- Other small, standard items, such as a combat knife or the individual components of your basic kit, **don’t** take up a slot.
+- Other small, standard items, such as a combat knife or the individual components of your basic kit, don’t take up a slot.
-- Bulky, heavy, or two-handed items occupy **two** slots.
+- Bulky, heavy, or two-handed items occupy **2** slots.
 - Ballistic armor occupies **1–3** slots, depending on its level of protection.
 - Equipment that requires two people to lift can’t be stored in your inventory.
 Other transport methods will be needed.